-The azimuthal distribution of the near-field intensity records both the topology of the driving laser field and the handedness of the medium.
-This azimuthal distribution results from the interference between chiral and achiral multiphoton pathways.
-The maxima occur at angles $\theta = [2\pi n + (\phi_L - \phi_M)]/C$, where the two pathways interfere constructively.
-The angular position of the peaks is therefore enantiosensitive: swapping the molecular enantiomer leads to a π shift in the molecular phase $\phi_M \rightarrow \phi_M + \pi$, shifting the minima and maxima of the intensity pattern by π/C .
+tion results from the interference between chiral and achiral multiphoton pathways.
+The maxima occur at angles $\theta = [2\pi n + (\phi_L - \phi_M)]/C$ , where the two pathways interfere constructively.
+The angular position of the peaks is therefore enantiosensitive: swapping the molecular enantiomer leads to a $\pi$ shift in the molecular phase $\phi_M \rightarrow \phi_M + \pi$ , shifting the minima and maxima of the intensity pattern by $\pi/C$ .
 The number of peaks is controlled by the topological charge |C| = 6.
 Importantly, the same topological structure is preserved in the far-field response, see Fig. 2c,d.
+In the multiphoton picture of HHG, the enantiosensitive topological structure arises due to the interference between achiral and chiral channels [18], which we depict in Fig. 2 e,f,g,h.
+Taking into account both the SAM $\sigma$ and OAM $\ell$ carried by each photon, it is easy to see that the difference in net OAM transferred to the harmonic orders in chiral and achiral channels corresponds to the topological charge C (see Methods for a detailed description).

-Encoding the topological charge C into the molecular response and extracting the enantiosensitive offset angle, controlled by C, allows us to measure the enantiomeric excess $ee = (C_R - C_L)/(C_R + C_L)$ in macroscopic mixtures of left- and right-handed molecules with concentrations C_L and C_R .
+Encoding the topological charge C into the molecular response and extracting the enantiosensitive offset angle, controlled by C, allows us to measure the enantiomeric excess $ee = (N_R - N_L)/(N_R + N_L)$ in macroscopic mixtures of left-and right-handed molecules with concentrations $N_L$ and $N_R$ .
 Even for very small values of ee, we observe the appearance of the C-fold structure in the inner and outer rings, as well as the corresponding enantiosensitive rotation of the spatial profile, see Figs. 3a,c.
-For ee = 0% shown in Fig. 3b chiral channels are suppressed, and a topologically different 2C-fold structure is observed as a result of the interference between the two strongest open achiral channels (see Methods and Supplementary Information, SI).
+For ee = 0% shown in Fig. 3b chiral channels are suppressed, and a topologically different 2C-fold structure is observed as a result of the interference between the two strongest open achiral channels leading to H18 and allowed by the selection rules, depicted in Fig.2 e,f. (see Methods and Supplementary Information, SI, for details).

-The enantiosensitive rotation of the C-fold structure in the outer ring is apparent in the angle-resolved, radiallyintegrated signal (Fig. 3d).
+The enantiosensitive rotation of the C-fold structure in the outer ring is apparent in the angle-resolved, radially-integrated signal (Fig. 3d).
 It manifests in the abrupt switching of the azimuthal angle which maximizes the signal, as one changes the enantiomeric excess from positive to negative.
 The enantiosensitive rotation can be easily separated by performing a Fourier analysis of the signal with respect to the azimuthal angle as a function of the enantiomeric excess.
-The solid black line in Fig. 3d shows the phase of the Fourier component f_6 oscillating at the C = 6 frequency of the outer ring signal, as a function of the enantiomeric excess.
-A clear π phase jump is observed at ee = 0%, indicating the switch in the handedness of the mixture.
+The solid black line in Fig. 3d shows the phase of the Fourier component $f_6$ oscillating at the C=6 frequency of the outer ring signal, as a function of the enantiomeric excess.
+A clear $\pi$ phase jump is observed at ee=0%, indicating the switch in the handedness of the mixture.
 The sharpness of this jump (Fig. 3e) characterizes the accuracy of resolving left- and right-handed molecules in mixtures with vanishingly small enantiomeric excess.